Northcote suburb profile

 Northcote rental market trends

-The rental market in Northcote has shown stability in house rents, remaining unchanged at $750 per week over the past year.
-In contrast, unit rents have experienced a significant increase of 13.1%, reaching $560 per week.
+The rental market in Northcote has shown stability for houses, with rents remaining unchanged at $750 per week over the past year.
+In contrast, unit rents have experienced a significant increase of 12%, reaching $560 per week.
 This dynamic reflects a growing demand for units, making Northcote an attractive option for renters seeking affordability and convenience in a vibrant suburb.

 Suburbs near Northcote